bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 Generated from the OpenAPI spec exposed by:

-* [customer-service](../customer-service/README.md) — Spring Boot microservice acting as the API producer for this generated client.
+* [customer-service](../customer-service/README.md) — Spring Boot microservice acting as the API producer for this client.

 ---

 ## 💬 Feedback

-If you spot an error or have suggestions, open an issue or join the discussion — contributions are welcome.
+Found a bug or have a suggestion?
+Contributions are welcome — open an issue or join the discussion:
 💭 [Start a discussion →](https://github.com/bsayli/spring-boot-openapi-generics-clients/discussions)

 ---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to [open an issue](https://github.com/bsayli/spring-boot-openapi-generics-clients/issues) or submit a PR.

 ---

 ## 🛡 License

-This repository is licensed under **MIT** (root `LICENSE`).
-Submodules inherit the license.
+Licensed under the **MIT License** (see root `LICENSE`).
+All submodules inherit this license.